 3. Easter Island, Chile

 This tiny island – known as Rapa Nui to its indigenous Polynesian inhabitants – is most famous for its mysterious moai, the logic-defying monolithic stone statues built between 1250 and 1500.
-Carved directly from compacted volcanic ash, they’ve intrigued visitors for centuries, ever since the island was ‘discovered’ by the Dutch in 1722 and when Captain Cook arrived four years later.
+Carved directly from compacted volcanic ash, they’ve intrigued visitors ever since the island was ‘discovered’ by the Dutch in 1722.

-Here, you can explore the volcano of Rano Raraku, which is known as ‘the nursery’.
+You can also explore the volcano of Rano Raraku, which is known as ‘the nursery’.
 Strolling along the southern slopes and admiring the many statues rising from the ground will have you thinking you’ve stepped back into early Polynesian times.
-And from the summit, you can marvel at 360-degree views of the island and the gleaming blue lake hidden inside the crater.
+From the summit, you can marvel at 360-degree views of the island and the gleaming blue lake hidden inside the crater.

 Easter Island’s landscape is mesmerising and feels like a world unto itself.
 You can visit the sacred site of Orongo, which is dramatically situated 300 metres above Rano Kau – the island’s largest crater lake, with the cobalt-blue ocean crashing beneath.